shea256/emojicoding/README.md

 [ '🔨', '🌵', '🦖', '🍮', '✊', '🍷', '🧰' ]
 ```

-...then decode it to a buffer:
+Then decode it to a buffer:

 ```
 > var recoveredKey = emojicoding.decodeFromEmoji(emojiKey, 'buffer'); console.log(recoveredKey)
 <Buffer e0 9c 56 3a 56 1d e6 ae>
 ```

-...or decode it to a hex string:
+Or decode it to a hex string:

 ```
 > var recoveredKey = emojicoding.decodeFromEmoji(emojiKey, 'hex'); console.log(recoveredKey)